B1TC0R3/mdrust/README.md

 # MdRust

-This is a simple renderiung engine for Markdown files.
+This is a simple rendering engine for Markdown files.
 Currently it is work in progress.

 ## Working Features